The Ding-Frenkel Isomorphism Theorem for two-parameter quantum affine algebra $U_{r,s}\mathcal(\widehat{\mathfrak{so}_{2n+1}})$: Introduction

 As a remark, the two-parameter $RLL$ realization cannot be parallelly derived from the one-parameter case.
-On the one hand, since the one-parameter setting is a degenerate case of the former, the derivation of $RLL$ realization of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$ needs to recover some disappeared factors, such as certain powers of $rs$.
+On the one hand, since the one-parameter setting arises as a degeneration of the two-parameter case when both the parameters $(r, s)$ and the group-like elements $(\omega_i, \omega'_i)$ lie on the hyperbolic singularity loci $xy = 1$, deriving the $RLL$ realization of $U_{r,s}(\widehat{\mathfrak{so}_{2n+1}})$ requires recovering certain missing factors, such as powers of $rs$.
 On the other hand, the inductive starting point of our reasoning is based on the $U_{r, s}(\widehat{\mathfrak{so}_7})$ (see subsection \ref{ssec b3}) rather than $U_q(\widehat{\mathfrak{o}_3})$\;(i.e. $n=1$) used in \cite{JingLM SIGMA 2020}.
 (According to the classification of affine Lie algebras (\cite{Kac}), the family of $B_n^{(1)}$ exists only for $n\geq 3$.)
-An advantage of \cite{JingLM SIGMA 2020} is the establishment of the Homomorphism Theorem by rank (This key technical point remains valid in the two-parameter setup).
+An advantage of \cite{JingLM SIGMA 2020} is the establishment of the Homomorphism Theorem by rank reduction (This technical viewpoint remains valid in the two-parameter setting).
 They used it to reduce the general $U_q(\widehat{\mathfrak{o}_{2n+1}})$ to the quantum algebra $U_q(\widehat{\mathfrak{o}_{3}})$.
 However, what the exact isoclass of the latter is (which merely has one real simple root vector), remains unclear, and it does not belong to the family $U_q(B_n^{(1)})\; (n\geq 3)$.
-To avoid ambiguities, we should work out first the $RLL$ realiztion of $U_{r, s}(\widehat{\mathfrak{so}_7})$.
-But this case involves more complex commutation relations among more quantum root vectors.
-By virtue of the Homomorphism Theorem, we extend the result for rank $3$ to the general case of rank $n$.
+To avoid ambiguity, we prefer to explicitly derive first the $RLL$ formalism of $U_{r, s}(\widehat{\mathfrak{so}_7})$ through extensive computational work, even though it involves considerably more complicated commutation relations among more quantum root vectors in its presentation.
+Based on it and the Homomorphism Theorem by rank reduction, we can present the $RLL$ realiztion of $U_{r, s}(\widehat{\mathfrak{so}_{2n+1}})$.